igorski/VSTSID/README.md

 ## Running the plugin

-You can copy the build output into your system VST folder and run it directly in a VST host / DAW of your choice.
-Note: some DAW's require the file extension to be _.vst3_ for a VST3 plugin.
+You can copy the build output into your system VST(3) folder and run it directly in a VST host / DAW of your choice.

 When debugging, you can also choose to run the plugin against Steinbergs validator and editor host utilities: